Christbowel/SSRFmap/README.md

 # LFI To RCE

-Code name ``lfitorce.py`` use to exploit lfi ton RCE vulnerability and have an interactive session !
+Code name ``lfitorce.py`` using to exploit an lfi to RCE vulnerability and have an interactive session !
-Tool add by christbowel 💻🎭
+Tool added by christbowel 💻🎭

 > Server Side Request Forgery or SSRF is a vulnerability in which an attacker forces a server to perform requests on their behalf.